Appellate Law (civil) / appellate law (criminal)

 Step 2: Gain experience, complete education and secure references

-The Legal Specialist Examination is on Oct.
+The Legal Specialist Examination was held on Oct.
 27, 2015.
-In the meantime, previewing the rules and the post-examination application will help you to begin documenting the education and experience needed to complete your candidate packet.
+In the meantime, previewing the general program rules, the standards applicable to this specialty, and the post-examination application will help you to begin documenting the education and experience needed to complete your candidate packet.
 These requirements may be completed prior to the examination or up to three years after (through Jan.
 2019).

 Although you will not file the post-examination application documenting your experience, education and references until after you pass the examination, many attorneys find it helpful to track their progress toward completion of the requirements prior to the examination.
 When you file your post-examination application, you will be able to include experience from the prior five years and education from the prior three years.